utah-cs4470-sp23/class/assignment2/README.md

 `StmtCmd`; `ArgLValue`; and `VarArgument`.

 When parsing is successful, your parser should return a list of commands.
-Use a standard type like an array or vector for this.
+Use a standard type like an array, list, or vector for this.
 Commands are separated by `NEWLINE` tokens, and the program itself is terminated by an `END_OF_FILE` token.
-Neither of those tokens are legal anywhere else.
+Neither of those tokens is legal anywhere else in the program.

-In C++, Java, and Python, we recommend using the object oriented features of your compiler implementation language.
+In C++, Java, and Python, you should use the object oriented features of your compiler implementation language.
 For example, you could define an `ASTNode` class, then define `Expr`, `Stmt`, `Cmd`, `Argument`, and `LValue` classes that inherit from it, and then